Other Loan Officers Came To Me For Mortgages

 When I see so many loan officers and mortgage employees not use their own companies for financing, it always gives me great confidence in our own model at JVM.

 This is both because they often come to us for financing, as I mentioned above, and also because our internal staff always uses us for their own financing; if they didn’t I would be very concerned about our competitiveness.

 This is the bigger trend we are seeing (particularly now that refis are waning and rate competition is heating up), as lenders fight for market share in the face of increased capacities and decreasing overall volume.

 Because loan officers really do add an additional 1.15% (of the loan amount) to the cost of every loan on average, loan officer models are almost always associated with higher rates.

 When there is excess demand for mortgages like we saw in 2020 with the refi boom, those higher rates do not impact overall business that much.

 But, when markets tighten, higher rates can massively impact volume – and that is why so many mortgage lenders are trying to establish no loan officer models like JVM’s.

-Our rates are lower b/c we don’t have to pay loan officer commissions.
+Our rates are lower because we don’t have to pay loan officer commissions.
 It is that simple.

-We know our rates are lower than those of most loan officer models b/c we do very extensive rate surveys every Tuesday.
+We know our rates are lower than those of most loan officer models because we do very extensive rate surveys every Tuesday.

 While a rare few lenders sometimes have lower rates than we do for some very specific types of loan products, they are almost always lenders that do not have “independent loan officer models.”